 The Group recognises contract assets for unbilled revenue from crude oil and gas sales.
-A contract liability is consideration received for which performance obligation has not been met f) Disaggregation of revenue from contract with customers
+A contract liability is consideration received for which performance obligation

 The Group derives revenue from two types of products, oil and gas.
-The Group has determined that the disaggregation of revenue based on the criteria of type of products meets the revenue disaggregation disclosure requirement of IFRS 15 as it depicts how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.
+The Group has determined that the disaggregation of revenue based on the criteria of type of products meets the revenue disaggregation disclosure requirement of IFRS 15 as it depicts how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors